endoflife-date/endoflife.date/index.md

 # This is the content for the website homepage (https://endoflife.date/)
 ---

-endoflife.date is a community-maintained project to document End of Life dates, and support lifecycles of various products.
+endoflife.date is a community-maintained project to document end-of-life dates, and support lifecycles of various products.

 If you maintain such information for a project, please read our [Recommendations for Product Maintainers](/recommendations).